cerebralshape/lunarproxy/README.md

 - A mobile-responsive design makes this frontend usable on both mobile devices and traditional computers.

 - A work-in-progress arcade featuring classic Adobe Flash games, all working thanks to Ruffle.rs.

-## Copyright Takedown Requests

-Simply create an issue on this repository and we will assist you as soon as possible.
-If that doesn't suit you, then send an e-mail to nullnvoid@mailfence.com and I can work with you directly.
+(UNDER DEV, NOT IN PUBLIC RELEASE)